A Practical Guide to AML/CTF Compliance for Australian Businesses

 • Are you monitoring your customers’ transactions against financial crime?

 Qing Liu, Moody's Senior Director of Compliance & Third Party Risk in Australia, emphasises how businesses need to ensure their data is up-to-date to mitigate risk, and the best way to do this is “to leverage technology”.
 The right technology helps identify what is needed, what needs to go and what is required.
-While traditional compliance processes are bogged down by manual forms, email chains and siloed data, technology automates and simplifies data governance and ensures it is current, securely held and safely transferred.

-AUSTRAC expects any suspicious activity to be reported, so your systems need to be set up to flag any dodgy transactions.
+AUSTRAC expects any suspicious activity to be reported, so your systems need to be set up to flag any suspect transactions.
 If you’re a designated service and suspect a customer isn’t who they appear to be, a Suspicious Matter Report (SMR) needs to be sent to AUSTRAC so they can investigate further.
 Your report could be the key to solving a serious financial crime.

 Who’s responsible?

-As mentioned previously, data protection and regulatory compliance traditionally falls under the role of a risk and compliance officer, but the responsibility is company wide and all staff need to be trained on what to look out for and who to notify if something doesn’t look right.
-A training program should be implemented now to get everyone up-to-speed before the deadline, and to allow enough time to practice new skills around regulatory obligations.
+As mentioned previously, data protection and regulatory compliance traditionally falls under the role of a risk and compliance officer, but the responsibility is company-wide and all staff need to be trained on what to look out for and who to notify if something doesn’t look right.
+A training program should be implemented to get everyone up-to-speed before the deadline, and to allow enough time to practice new skills around regulatory obligations.

 Some key areas in your training program should include understanding: